arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/the-learning-outcomes-hidden-inside-curriculum-goals/the-skills-involved-in-learning-to-write/index.md

 2320.

 *![Figure 2320.
 The early developmental sequence for learning to write](../../../../../assets/images/TECKSFig2320.png "Figure 2320.
-The early developmental sequence for learning to write"){.image-inline}*
+The early developmental sequence for learning to write"){: .image-inline}*

 *Figure 2320.
 The early developmental sequence for learning to write*